Long-range entanglement from measuring symmetry-protected topological phases: Generalizations

 By our general proposal, we expect that measuring, say, the $R^z$ charge for every site, should result in a cat state for the remaining $\mathbb Z_2$ symmetry.
-An interesting difference from the cluster chain is that now the symmetries do not act on distinct sites.
-We must thus measure $R^z_n = e^{i \pi S^z_n}$ on \emph{every single} site.
-Effectively, this comes down to measuring whether $\left( S^z_n \right)^2$ is 0 or 1.
+An interesting difference from the cluster chain is that the symmetries do not act on distinct sites.
+We thus measure $R^z_n = e^{i \pi S^z_n}$ on \emph{every single} site.
+Effectively, this process comes down to measuring whether $\left( S^z_n \right)^2$ is 0 or 1.
 For the first outcome, the site has no degree of freedom left, whereas for the latter, we still have a remaining qubit ($S^z_n = \pm 1$) which is toggled by $R^x$.
-Hence, with the exception of the probability zero case of only finitely many $\left(S^z_n\right)^2 = 1$, we expect a cat state for the remaining chain of qubits.
+Hence, with the exception of there being no qubits left (which is of measure zero in the thermodynamic limit), we expect a cat state for the remaining chain of qubits.
+This is similar to the AKLT discussion in Sec.~\ref{subsec:examples}, although now we cannot rely on an exact solution.

 To test this prediction, we numerically obtain the ground state of Eq.~\eqref{eq:spin1} using the density matrix renormalization group (DMRG) \cite{White92,White93,Hauschild18} for a variable system size $L$ with periodic boundary conditions.
 We then project each site into $\left( S^z_n \right)^2 = 0$ with probability $1/3$ or $\left( S^z_n \right)^2 = 1$ with probability $2/3$.
 As a robust way of detecting whether the resulting state is a cat state, we calculate the Fisher information, which in this case is simply the variance of the total (staggered) magnetization: